linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 $n = N\times m$

-The value in the brackets is the future value of an ordinary annuity of $1 per period.
+The value in the brackets is the future value of an ordinary annuity of \$1 per period.

 Illustration 2-9.
 Let's rework the analysis for the bond in Illustration 2-8 assuming that the interest is paid every 6 months and that the first payment is to be received and invested 6 months from now.
-The interest payment every 6 months is  $200,000.
-The future value of the 20 semiannual interest payments of$ 200,000 to be received plus the interest earned by investing the interest payments is found as follows:
+The interest payment every 6 months is  \$200,000.
+The future value of the 20 semiannual interest payments of\$ 200,000 to be received plus the interest earned by investing the interest payments is found as follows:

 $$
 A = \$ 200,000; m = 2; i = 0.
 0 3 3 5 (0.
 0 6 7 / 2); n = 2 0 (1 0 \times 2).